 Swiping left on Tinder means you’re not interested in the person.
 Swiping to the right means that you are interested and would like to talk with them.

-The swipe mechanics have become almost mandatory for all developers that are creating mobile dating apps.
+The swipe mechanics have become almost mandatory for all developers who are creating mobile dating apps.
 Learn more about swiping left and right.

 Swiping On Tinder